Garden Ecosystems Part Two: Attracting Beneficial Insects into the Garden 6

 Fennel flowers such as these are magnets for bees and ladybugs.

 Want more ideas on plants that can help make your garden ecosystem more resilient?
-Check out our list of Understory Plants for Temperate Climate Edible Forest Gardens.
+Check out my list of Understory Plants for Temperate Climate Edible Forest Gardens.

 This is Part Two in a three-part series on Garden Ecosystems.
 The other two parts are: